VikramGaru/GasStationFinder/README.md

 Gas station finder is a web application to find directions to the cheapest gas station within a given radius

 # Running/Testing the Application
-Since the application is not yet hosted on the web it will be running locally.
+Since the application is not yet hosted on the web, it will be running locally.
 Follow the steps to run or test the application.

 ### Cloning the repository
 To clone the repository, run the following command from the terminal: $ git clone https://github.com/VikramGaru/GasStationFinder.git